Mariya Polivanova: Military career

 Polivanova joined the Red Army in June 1941 after Germany attacked the Soviet Union.
 Initially tasked with night watch on a roof as an observer, she later underwent sniper training, which she graduated from in August.
 In October she volunteered for the 3rd Moscow Communist Rifle Division, a Narodnoe Opolcheniye group to defend Moscow from German bombing attacks.
-In January 1942, she was transferred to the 528th Rifle Regiment on the Northwestern Front.
+In January 1942, she was transferred to the 528th Rifle Regiment on the Northwestern Front, where she met Natalya Kovshova.
 Both Polivanova and Kovshova established themselves as skilled snipers and respected instructors in the battalion.

 In February 1942, Polivanova was sent to the front, fighting for control of Novaya Russa.
 In doing so the unit was able to disable enemy machine-gun setups and positions.
 In the battle of Rutchevo, under heavy enemy fire she managed to carry many wounded soldiers from her unit to safety.
 Some time between March and May 1942 she was wounded in battle and taken to a field hospital, where Kovshova was sent only two days later.

-In August 1942, the unit was deployed on to an offensive Sutoki-Byakovo.
-Not long into the battle the commanding officer was killed, so Kovshova took command of the unit.
-Polivanova served as Kovshova's spotter.
-When the German troops began their counterattack, she gave the command to open fire on them.
-The Germans realized there were snipers in the area, so they launched a barrage of mortar fire.
-When the fire stopped one soldier asked to retreat, Kovshova replied with the famous phrase "Not one step back!"
-Casualties piled up on the Soviet side, leaving only three snipers alive, one of whom was too injured to continue fighting and the other two were Polivanova and Kovshova, who were injured but continued fighting.
-When they started to realize they were running low on ammunition while German forces were drawing closer and closer, Polivanova and Kovshova kissed before making their last stand, detonating the last of their grenades, killing themselves and surrounding German troops.
-They were both awarded the title Hero of the Soviet Union posthumously on 14 February 1943 in recognition of their relentless efforts in combat.
+On 14 August 1942 near Sutoki-Byakovo, Polivanova and Kovshova were surrounded by German troops after running out of ammunition.
+The pair killed themselves and caused Germans casualties with grenades.
+They were posthumously awarded the title of Hero of the Soviet Union on 14 February 1943 for exemplary service, courage and heroism.